IMPORTANT: READ ALL INSTRUCTIONS CAREFULLY

 A combination of postsecondary (college-level) engineering education and engineering-related work experience totaling three years.

-Previously passed the NCEES Fundamentals of Engineering exam.
+Previously passed the NCEES Fundamentals of Engineering (FE) exam.

-- Land Surveyor-in-Trainig (LSIT) certification applicants must have
+- Land Surveyor-in-Training (LSIT) certification applicants must have

 Two years or more of land surveying-related work experience.

 A combination of postsecondary (college-level) land surveying education and land surveying-related work experience totaling two years.

 Previously passed the NCEES Fundamentals of Surveying (FS) exam.

 - Fingerprinting Requirement: EIT and LSIT applicants are required to submit fingerprints upon submittal of an application for certification.
 If the applicant has submitted fingerprints with a previous application to the Board, resubmittal with a subsequent application is required if it has been 24 months or more since the last submittal of fingerprints.
 For detailed information regarding the fingerprinting requirement and process, please visit the Fingerprinting Frequently Asked Questions (FAQs).

 - You must first register for the appropriate Fundamentals (FE or FS) examination on the NCEES website, pay the NCEES examination fee, and sit for the Fundamentals examination.
 Once you pass the FE or FS examination, you must use BPELSG Connect to submit an application and the $75.00 application fee to obtain certification as an EIT or LSIT.